cvrve/.github/profile/README.md

 ### Meet Cvrve!

-We are your Event Management Tool empowering universities & colleges
+We are your Event Management Tool empowering universities & colleges!